rest-assured/rest-assured/README.md

 [![Build Status](https://travis-ci.org/jayway/rest-assured.svg)](https://travis-ci.org/jayway/rest-assured)![tag](http://img.shields.io/github/tag/jayway/rest-assured.svg)

-End-to-end testing and validation of REST services in Java is harder than in dynamic languages such as Ruby and Groovy.
+Testing and validation of REST services in Java is harder than in dynamic languages such as Ruby and Groovy.
 REST Assured brings the simplicity of using these languages into the Java domain.